 - 1. Formal entrances which involve dance, technical skills, and all traditions/chants are not permitted.
-Dancers should enter the performance area in a timely fashion. - 2.
+Dancers should enter the performance area in a timely fashion.
+Teams have 30 seconds from the team's introduction to start the routine.
+If a team exceeds this time limit, a penalty of a .25-point deduction for 1-5 seconds or a .5-point deduction for 6 seconds and over will be assessed. - 2.
 All staging, backdrops, special effects, or any items that may damage or otherwise alter the performance floor or environment are prohibited (water, powder, glitter, fire, sliding oil, etc). - 3.
 Center markers will not be allowed.
-This includes but is not limited to- stuffed animals, toys, alternate dancers, etc.

-Regional competitions that do not have marley will have a spacing rope marker provided by UDA.
+This includes but is not limited to- stuffed animals, toys, alternate dancers, etc. Regional competitions that do not have marley will have a spacing rope marker provided by UDA.
 These will be the only spacing rope markers allowed. - 4.
 All performers (unless injured) must remain within the performance area throughout the entire routine.
 Dancers can only enter the performance area through the designated entry at the beginning of the routine and exit at the designated exit at the end of the routine.
-Athletes will not be penalized for leaving the performance surface but must stay within the performance area throughout the duration of the routine. - 5.
-Time limit is as follows: - a.
+Athletes will not be penalized for leaving the performance surface but must stay within the performance area throughout the duration of the routine.

+- 5. Time limit is as follows: - a.
 SCHOOL teams will have a maximum of (2) two minutes to demonstrate their style and expertise.
-If a team exceeds the time limit by more than (3) three seconds, they will be issued a penalty. - b.
-ALL STAR teams will have a required minimum of (1:45) one minute forty-five seconds and a maximum of (2:15) two minutes fifteen seconds to demonstrate their style and expertise.
-If a team exceeds the time limit over or under (3) three seconds, they will be issued a penalty. - 6.
+If a team exceeds the time limit by more than (3) three seconds, they will be issued a penalty. - 6.
 Timing will begin with the first choreographed movement or note of music, whichever is first.
-Timing will end with the last choreographed movement or note of music, whichever is last.
+Timing will end with the last choreographed movement or note of music, whichever is last. - 7.
+All teams should refrain from any type of excessive celebration following the team's performance.
+Any team in violation will receive a ONE-point deduction.